 My name is Julia Crossland, and I'm a freelance artist and illustrator.
-I live in a village in Yorkshire, close to the wild and beautiful Pennines in the north of the UK.
+I live in a village in Sheffield, Yorkshire, close to the wild and beautiful Pennines in the north of the UK.

 I am inspired by the coast and the countryside, and this reflects in my work which is bright, colourful and uplifting.
 I work in a mostly illustrative style, and very much from my imagination.

 I started drawing, painting and making when I was a young girl.
 I was fortunate to have a creative Mum and Nan, and they certainly encouraged me on my own art journey.
 I remember vividly the most amazing birthday, when I was about 13, they had clubbed together to buy me all these incredible art materials and a beautiful drawing board.